polyvision/EasyRaceLapTimer/README.md

 * host system for tracking the laps
 * IR transponders (code & schematic files for building them) with a transmitting range of 2 to 4 meters
 * 63 available transponder IDs when using the project transponders
+* changing the ID via a push button on the transponder, no additional programming required (started with version 0.3.1 of the transponders)
 * update transponders with new code (Arduino hardware needed)
 * setup guide for building your Raspberry PI host station
 * the host station is also a WiFi access point to change configs etc on the fly